lwra4681/lwra4681_9103_tut2/README.md

 # Summary:
 The assignment task discussed here can be summarized as art appropriation using digital techniques to create an immersive experience.

+Note the functions in p5_project aren't relevant to the imaging techniques discuessed here.

 ## Part 1: Imaging Techniques

 An imaging technique I find inspiring is **Flow Fields**, as I'm interested in implementing it on 'The Scream' by Edvard Munch.